-If your product should require service, write, phone, fax, or e-mail Ultra Electronics - USSI at:
+If your product(s) should require service, please write, phone, fax, or email us at:

-Ultra Electronics - USSI 4868 East Park 30 Drive Columbia City, IN 46725 Phone: 260-248-3665 Fax: 260-248-3510 E-mail: ServiceDepartment@ultra-ussi.com URL: www.ultra-HyperSpike.com
+Ultra Electronics - USSI 4868 East Park 30 Drive Columbia City, Indiana, USA 46725 PH: 260-248-3665 Email: ServiceDepartment@ultra-ussi.com

-We will either direct you to a local service agency or provide you with a Return Material Authorization (RMA) number so that you can ship the product to our factory.
-Do not ship the product to us without first obtaining an RMA number.
-Place the RMA number on all boxes returned to the factory to prevent equipment from being lost or mishandled.
-Merchandise returned to us for service under warranty must be accompanied by a copy of the original bill of sale, and shipped prepaid.
-You are responsible for transporting your product to our factory.
-We will pay the return shipping charges on all products repaired under warranty.
+Ultra Electronics - USSI will provide a Return Material Authorization (RMA) number so that you can ship the product(s) to our factory.
+Do not ship the product(s) to us without first obtaining an RMA number.
+Place the RMA number on all boxes returned to the factory.
+You are responsible for transporting your product(s) to our factory.
+We will pay the return shipping charges on all product(s) repaired under warranty.